Oundle School Guide: Reviews, Rankings, Fees and More

 Oundle School Ranking

 Oundle School consistently scores well at major examinations.
-The school’s 2020 cohort managed to achieve even better results than the years before.
-Among Oundle School’s students who sat for A Levels, 61% of all grades achieved were A*/A. This is an increase of 13% from the previous year.
-Additionally, 84% of all GCSE grades were grades 9-7 (A*/A), which is up 5% from 2019.
+The school’s 2022 cohort managed to achieve great results despite disruptions caused by the pandemic.
+Among Oundle School’s students who sat for A Levels, 65% of all grades achieved were A*/A. Its GCSE students managed to score an outstanding 85% 9-7.

 Oundle School fees include all boarding fees, tuition fees, and year-round access to the Health Centre, Sports Centre, games and entertainment area, library, and lecture halls.